CPScript/mbr-overwrite/README.md

-overwite the master boot record
+overwrite the master boot record